swisspost/design-system/.changeset/wet-humans-attend.md

 '@swisspost/design-system-styles': patch
 ---

-Switch to the Apache 2.0 License
+Switched to the Apache 2.0 License.